Analysis | The rise of the zero-issue candidate

 If you watch that ad, you’re left with one real question: Why does Mark McCloskey want to be in the Senate?
 What is pushing him to be one of 535 people with the authority to introduce or finalize legislation?
 What does he want to do?

 The ad and his campaign website check various boxes that you’d expect.
 McCloskey is pro-Second Amendment, he notes, unnecessarily.
-He insists that he is against “critical race theory,” which at the moment is generally a way of saying that you’re in favor of traditional patriotism while also winking.
-He’ll only support conservative judges he assures visitors, which is not only unnecessary given the context but also gets to the heart of things: McCloskey is running for Senate to be a Republican vote on stuff and not much else.
+He insists that he is against critical race theory, which at the moment is generally a way of saying that you’re in favor of traditional patriotism while also winking.
+He’ll only support conservative judges, he assures visitors, which is not only unnecessary given the context but also gets to the heart of things: McCloskey is running for Senate to be a Republican vote on stuff and not much else.

 There are a lot of people who are running for office these days who seem to be hoping to parlay notoriety into political success or to parlay political success into notoriety.
-Caitlyn Jenner’s gubernatorial campaign in California isn’t much of a campaign at all; she’s released an ad full of Californiaized rhetoric about the dangers of the left but hasn’t actually done much campaigning.
-In New York, former New York mayor Rudolph W. Giuliani’s son Andrew has thrown his hat into the ring for governor, combating the perception that his political resume is rather thin by including on that resume his father’s first mayoral campaign in 1989 — when Andrew Giuliani was three.
+Caitlyn Jenner’s gubernatorial campaign in California isn’t much of a campaign at all; she’s released an ad full of California-ized rhetoric about the dangers of the left but hasn’t actually done much campaigning.
+In New York, former mayor Rudolph W. Giuliani’s son Andrew has thrown his hat into the ring for governor, combating the perception that his political résumé is rather thin by including his father’s first mayoral campaign in 1989 — when Andrew Giuliani was 3.
 He, too, has released an ad.
 It, too, is a state-specific overview of what he dislikes.

 Obviously it’s not unusual for political ads, particularly introductory ones, to be a bit light on specifics.
 But it often seems as though the point, as with McCloskey, is simply to bolster a political team rather than to implement specific proposals.

 I mean, why does former Olympian and reality-television star Jenner want to be governor of California?
 Sure, there’s power and, sure, there’s attention, but executive positions such as that are often not very fun.
 California Gov. Gavin Newsom (D) had a global pandemic dropped in his lap and had to figure out how to balance the risk of infection and death with economic specifics — a tricky balance that earned him a recall effort.
 Why would a wealthy celebrity want that gig?
-Why would progressive activist and actress Alyssa Milano even speculate about challenging a Republican House incumbent?
+Why would liberal activist and actress Alyssa Milano even speculate about challenging a Republican House incumbent?
 Does Milano really want to take constituent calls about highway potholes while being one of 200-plus votes for legislation in the House?

 Of course, running a political campaign and earning elected office can itself be a useful way of attracting attention.
 A year ago, you probably hadn’t heard of Rep. Marjorie Taylor Greene (R-Ga.) and three years ago you probably weren’t yet familiar with Rep. Alexandria Ocasio-Cortez (D-N.Y.).
 Now they are two of the better-known members of the House, for diverging reasons.